-Students may take a maximum of one named directed independent study (named DIS) to fulfill an elective requirement.
+Students may take a maximum of one named directed independent study (Special Topics in Marine Science) to fulfill an elective requirement.
 While students may go at their own pace, selecting the courses and credit hours they wish to take each term to complete the requirements listed above within the required time frame for completion of the degree (see section 3.4), students may not take more than 9 credits per semester.
 Students may submit a request to the program office to take 12 credits in a semester, under special circumstances, but this allowance is not guaranteed.